Ikhsan892/TKD-JobQueue/README.md

     ```

-## Contributing to Sinotif Job Queue
+## Contributing to TKD Job Queue

 To contribute, follow these steps:

-1. Contact Muhammad Fatihul Ikhsan a.k.a Tiul.
+1. Contact Muhammad Fatihul Ikhsan.

 ## Contributors